Lockpickers-United/lpu-belt-explorer/src/resources/dans.md

 There are a few special conditions:

-- **Reference documents**: Creating a formal reference document which breaks down all the main points of a locks design, operation, and vulnerabilities (assuming no document already exists for
+- **Reference documents**: Creating a formal reference document which breaks down all the main points of a locks design, operation, and vulnerabilities (assuming no document already exists for it)
 - **Picking guide**: Create a unique or systematic method of picking a type of lock and publish a video or document describing how it works (must have new information).
   **+10 points**
-- **Public talk**: Create and give a talk at a public event focused on physical security. +10 points (per unique talk) Cease & Desist: Receive a C&D from a lock company that is upset that you published information about their vulnerabilities. **+25 points**
+- **Public talk**: Create and give a talk at a public event focused on physical security. **+10 points** (per unique talk)
+- **Cease & Desist**: Receive a C&D from a lock company that is upset that you published information about their vulnerabilities. **+25 points**